linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 05.04.2026
+- Topic: Web4 and 18+ Communities
+- Directory: /posts/2026/April/05
+- Description: ``` The new internet is open for everyone.
+We are welcoming 18 Plus communities to build their own social networks using Web4 by Linkspreed.
+Enjoy digital sovereignty and full control over your content.
+Please ensure that your network follows United States regulations and the laws of your customer locations.
+Start building your independent community today. ```

 ### 04.04.2026
 - Topic: Web4 Studio v4
 - Directory: /posts/2026/April/04